 These programs and regulations, which have the effect of encouraging the use of RNG, CNG or LNG as a vehicle fuel, could expire or be repealed or amended for a variety of reasons.
 For example, parties with an interest in gasoline and diesel, electric or other alternative vehicles or vehicle fuels other than natural gas, including lawmakers, regulators, policymakers, environmental or advocacy organizations or other powerful groups, many of which have substantially greater resources and influence than we have, may invest significant time and money in efforts to delay, repeal or otherwise negatively influence regulations and programs that promote natural gas.
 Further, changes in federal, state or local political, social or economic conditions could result in the modification or repeal of these programs or regulations.
 Any failure to adopt, delay in implementing, expiration, repeal or modification of these programs and regulations, or the adoption of any programs and regulations that encourage the use of other alternative fuels or alternative vehicles over natural gas, would harm our operating results and financial condition.
-For instance, California lawmakers and regulators have implemented various measures designed to increase the use of electric, hydrogen and other zero-emission vehicles, including establishing firm goals for the number of these vehicles operating on state roads by specified dates and enacting various laws and other programs in support of these goals.
-Although the influence of these or similar measures on our business and natural gas vehicle adoption in general remains uncertain, the focus by these groups on zero-emission vehicles over vehicles operating on natural gas would adversely affect the market for natural gas vehicles and our business prospects.
+For instance, California lawmakers and regulators have implemented various measures designed to increase the use of electric, hydrogen and other zero-emission vehicles, including establishing firm goals for the number of these or similar measures on our business and natural gas vehicle adoption in general remains uncertain, the focus by these groups on zero-emission vehicles over vehicles operating on natural gas would adversely affect the market for natural gas vehicles and our business prospects.